ahlansantos/Prisma/README.md

 - **OS**: macOS 13 (Ventura) or newer
 - **Hardware**: Apple Silicon Mac (M1, M2, M3, M4)
 - **Minecraft**: 26.2
-- **Dependencies**: Fabric Loader 0.19+, Fabric API, Sodium
+- **Dependencies**: Fabric Loader 0.19.2+, Fabric API, Sodium 0.9.1+

 ---

 ## Installation

 1. Install Fabric Loader, Fabric API, and Sodium.
-2. Drop `prisma-0.1.3-B.jar` into your `.minecraft/mods` folder.
+2. Drop `prisma-0.2.0RT-Alpha.jar` into your `.minecraft/mods` folder.
 3. Launch Minecraft and adjust options under **Video Settings -> Prisma**.

 ---

 ## Availability

-Prisma is currently in Beta and closed source until version 1.0.0.
+Prisma is currently in Alpha and closed source.
 Pre-compiled binaries are published on Modrinth and GitHub Releases.
 The project will transition to an open-source license upon reaching version 1.0.0.

 ---